tgasla/rl-cloudsimplus/README.md

 > [!NOTE]
 > It is often useful to rebuild images one at a time, especially when a change is made only in a specific application part.
 > For example, when we change the gateway code, we must rebuild the image before running the application.
-> Optionally, when building, we can specify the log level of the messages printed in stdout and a log file.
-> If the log level environment variable is not set, the log level is set to INFO by default.

 ```bash
 make build-gateway